UffizziCloud/docs/docs/config/compose-spec.md

 ### **secrets**

-The top-level secrets declaration defines or references secrets that can be granted to the services in this stack.
+A top-level reference to secrets that can be granted to the services in a stack.
+Secrets are name/value pairs that provide a mechanism for securing and sharing environment variables across all services defined in the compose file.
 The source of the secret must be added in the Uffizzi Dashboard and invoked with `external` and secret name.
 In the following example, `FOO` is the name of a secret that has been added in the Uffizzi Dashboard.

 ``` yaml
 services: